Andy Yiadom: Barnsley

 Yiadom (in red) playing for Barnsley in 2018.

 Yiadom joined Barnsley in May 2016 for a free transfer, on a two-year contract.
 He made 32 appearances for Barnsley in his first season, helping them retain Championship status impressing at right back.
 He was offered a new deal by Barnsley on 30 July 2017, which he turned down.

 On 10 August 2017, after rejecting two bids from Premier League club Huddersfield Town, Barnsley agreed a fee with Huddersfield (believed to be around £3 million) for the signing with the player to undertake a medical to complete the move, However, on 18 August 2017, the move collapsed and Yiadom returned to Barnsley.
 On transfer deadline day 31 August 2017, Yiadom had agreed to join Premier League side Swansea City, However, on 1 September, it was stated that the paperwork for the transfer had not been received before the transfer window deadline of 23:00 BST, and hence the move had been canceled, forcing Yiadom to return to Barnsley.

 He was made Barnsley captain during the 2017–18 season.

 Reading

 On 17 May 2018, Yiadom agreed to join Reading at the end of his contract, joining up with the Royals on 1 July after signing a four-year contract.
 On 17 June 2022, Yiadom signed a new three-year contract with Reading, and then was named as the clubs new Club Captain on 8 July 2022.

+On 25 June 2025, Reading announced Yiadom had signed a new one-year contract with the club.
+On 17 March 2026, Yiadom made his 250th appearance for Reading in a 2-1 victory over Burton Albion.

+On 5 May 2026, Reading announced that after 8 years with the club, Yiadom would leave when his contract expires on 30 June 2026.

+After being released by Reading, Yiadom trained with Blackpool during their pre-season camp in Spain.

+AFC Wimbledon

+On 17 August 2026, Yiadom signed a contract with EFL League One club AFC Wimbledon until January 2027.